 I felt very alone, like a fallen angel, or at least one in grave danger of falling.
 But I knew that, in order to remain an angel, I had to ignore what I was fighting inside me, which was perhaps malignant and had progressively gained more power over me.
 Many times, I would wake up weeping from loneliness. (‘The Twins’)

 It’s hard to describe the feeling of reading Nostalgia.
-Each story is set in a frame and each story is as much about the frame as about what is actually “happening”.
+Each story is set in a frame, and each story is as much about the frame as about what is actually “happening”.
 Yet the more you get into it, you forget that what you’re reading is a memory or a fabrication of someone who is also set in the frame of their own life and their own storytelling.
 For instance, ‘Mentardy’ is a story the adult Mircea finds when going through some old papers.
 He then says he doesn’t remember the story, but he recognizes his own handwriting.
 So then, is it a memory or just a performance?
 Questions left hanging.

 The main characters in the stories are very different, yet in their loneliness and longing to dream they are weirdly fitting together.
 The boy Mircea from ‘Mentardy’ is young, going to school.
 Andrei and Gina in ‘The Twins’ are in high school, and they each live the experience of being the opposite sex.
 Nana is a mature woman who returns to her schoolgirl self to tell her story.
 They go through mysterious experiences which they innocently brush off, and their dreams of growing up finally turn into a grey reality which can only be enlivened by storytelling.